jeauxlb/MapBasic-Syntax-ST/README.md

 MapBasic Syntax
 ==================

-This is an work in progress package defining syntax for MapBasic (a MapInfo programming language) in Sublime Text 2.
+Syntax Definitions for MapBasic (a MapInfo programming language) in Sublime Text.

 Some snippets are also included.